galuszkm/STAN/README.md

 Main purpose is to provide user-friendly and object oriented code to develop custom algorithms, FE formulation, structures, etc.
 Obviously, it is not as fast as comercial Fortran or C++ codes (and most likely will never be).
 Although this app provides really efficient full enviroment for pre/post processing and solving boundary value problems.
-Therefore if you are intrested only in finite element code or only in data visualisation, you can find it very usefull.\
+Therefore if you are intrested only in finite element code or only in data visualisation, you may find it very usefull.\
 <br>Pre/Post Processor:</br>
   * Nastran format (.bdf) mesh import
   * Currently only 8-node hexahedral finite elements supported